 A mouldy sandwich might be carrying harmful bacteria and make your child sick, but they shouldn’t have too many other harmful effects.
 And while it may seem gross, pet food is not harmful to humans unless it’s something like raw chicken which can cause salmonella poisoning.

 Poisonous berries or mushrooms

 Some things in nature can look like food but are toxic, such as certain berries and mushrooms.
-If your suspect your child has eating anything like this then call the doctor immediately.
+If you suspect your child has eaten anything like this then get medical advice immediately.

 When to call 000

 To recap, the most dangerous items that children can swallow are: